csalcedo001/eda_octree/README.md

 ### Octree

-Test the plain octree implementation with
+Test a plain octree implementation with

 ```
 ./bin/octree/octree < data/octree/test.in